 The static noise came back, and everything remained an endless white fog.
 No matter how hard I tried to think about it, the previous scenes refused to come back.
 They refused to answer the questions that I had.

 “How could I have forgotten something like that?”
 I cursed at myself.
+A lingering sense of hatred and disbelief clouded my mind.
 A sudden feeling wrapped around me.
 It must have been Lady Kaguya trying to offer comfort, which was doing its job as my mind started to calm down.

 Perhaps, my mind had decided to conveniently erase those memories to keep me from going mad.
 But to think that some horrible event had taken everything from me, I was still shaking from it.

 Suddenly, something appeared among the fuzziness that clouded my mind – a small window, like looking through a crevice in a wall.
 I placed my eye right up to it and tried to peek through, hoping to gain any insight.

 On the other side, there was someone who looked like me, but was clad in a different outfit.
 He looked like the typical adventurer, one that braved through monsters, who cut down his enemies, and was somewhat dyed in blood.